avantenaidoo/uma/README.md

 - **Immersive Video Backgrounds**: Random underwater videos with smooth transitions.
 - **3D VR Scene**: Experience underwater environments through a VR-enabled interface.
 - **Voice Recognition Navigation**: Speak commands to navigate the site:
+- Click 'Voice Recognition' button to activate.
+Speak the below commands to navigate as needed:
   - `"home"` → Return to home page
   - `"about"` → Navigate to About page
   - `"services"` → Navigate to Services page